thammet/huntingrentals/README.md

 - Order hunting offers by season (show active hunting seasons first)

+# Important Notes
+Home page in package.json has to be `http://kc-hunting.com` Steps to deploy with GoDaddy: https://www.youtube.com/watch?v=dbgEWWBvIxY

 ### `npm run build`

 Builds the app for production to the `build` folder.\